\'Etale duality for constructible sheaves on arithmetic schemes: The case where is invertible on the scheme

 for $y\in X_s$ and $x\in X_{s-1}$ with $x\in \overline{\{y\}}$ (cf.\ \cite{js} Remarks 2.8).
 Therefore the claim directly follows from Theorem \ref{prop:appA}. \end{pf} \begin{rem} For $Z=X$ it is often customary in literature to renumber the spectral sequence \eqref{eq1-5-1} into a cohomological coniveau spectral sequence {\rm(}with $c=-b${\rm)}

+See \S{\rm\ref{sect0-4}} for the definition of $X^q$.
 This does not change the differentials, and so the $E_1$-terms compare in a similar way to the Kato complexes.
-More precisely one obtains that $E_1^{-*,q}(X,\Z/n(c))$ coincides with $C_n^{q-d,c-d}(X)^{(-)}$. \end{rem}
+More precisely one obtains that $E_1^{-*,q}(X,\L(c))$ coincides with $C_n^{q-d,c-d}(X)^{(-)}$. \end{rem}

 By this method, we only get Bloch-Ogus complexes for schemes $Z$ which can be globally embedded in a regular scheme $X$.
-But the following slight variant covers all the cases considered in \cite{js} (of course, still under the assumption that $n$ is invertible on these schemes).
+But the following slight variant covers all the cases considered in \cite{js} p.494, case (i) of 2.B.

 Let $S$ be a noetherian excellent regular base scheme of pure dimension $d$, let $n$ be invertible on $S$, and let $b$ be an integer.
 Similarly as in \S\ref{sect0-3} we define a homology theory (in the sense of \cite{js} 2.1) for all separated $S$-schemes of finite type $f: X \to S$ by defining